 Use dispensing containers constructed of glass, FP, or stainless steel.
 Note: if stainless steel sprayers are used, any components (including gaskets and transfer lines) that contact the solvents must be constructed of inert materials.

 Analyte-free Water: Transport in containers appropriate to the type of water to be stored.
 If the water is commercially purchased (e.g., grocery store), use the original containers when transporting the water to the field.
-Containers made of glass, FP, polypropylene, or Polyethylene (PE) are acceptable.
+Containers made of glass, FP, PP, or polyethylene (PE) are acceptable.

-Use glass, FP, polypropylene or PE to transport organic-free sources of water on-site.
+Use glass, FP, PP or PE to transport organic-free sources of water on-site.

-Dispense water from containers made of glass, FP, PE or polypropylene.
+Dispense water from containers made of glass, FP, PE or PP.

 Do not store water in transport containers before beginning a sampling event, unless satisfactory long-term storage of analyte-free water for a specified maximum storage time has been documented for the analytes of interest.
 The water should be replaced and the maximum storage time shortened if it is determined that the analyte-free water has been contaminated, e.g., by the analysis of field-QC blanks or other QC blanks that have been composed using the water stored in the container.

-Store and dispense acids using containers made of glass, FP, PE or polypropylene.
+Store and dispense acids using containers made of glass, FP, PE or PP.

 General Requirements